sesopenko/rename-smartly/README.md

 # Rename Smartly

 **Rename Smartly** is a simple, fast, and user-friendly desktop app for batch-renaming files in a folder using regular expressions and replacement patterns.

 It provides a graphical interface that shows a live preview of how your files will be renamed.
 Ideal for renaming TV shows, logs, images, or any structured filenames.

 ![](docs/screenshot.png)
 ---

+## Requirements

+* Debian based linux (Ubuntu/Debian)
+* Python 3.11 or later

+---

 ## ✨ How It Works